 Draw a Shape in Google Sheets

 Google Sheets doesn’t have the Ink to Shape feature.
-You can “scribble” in the Drawing window, but to get proper shapes, you can only use Shapes.
+You can “scribble” in the drawing window, but you can’t get precise shapes that way.

-1. To create a shape in Google Sheets, in the Toolbar, click on Insert and from the drop-down menu, choose Drawing.
+- To create a shape in Google Sheets, in the Menu, go to Insert > Drawing.

-2. After that, the Drawing window will appear.
-To create a shape choose any of the four options from the drop-down menu (in this example, Shapes).
-In the bar (1) click on the Shape icon, in the drop-down menu (2) click on Shapes, then (3) choose the desired shape (e.g., Oval).
+- This brings up the Drawing window.
+To create a shape, choose any of the four options from the drop down (e.g., Shapes).
+In the bar, click on the Shape icon and in the drop down, click Shapes, and then choose the desired shape (e.g., Oval).

 If you want, you can change the fill color, the border color, the border weight, and even the border dash of the shape.

 For more about shapes/objects in Excel and Google Sheets, see: